On this page |

 Note that serving static help does not require ongoing use of a license, but has some drawbacks.
 See serving static help below for more information.

 The easiest way to set up a central help server is simply to run the default Python help server included with Houdini.
 The drawback is that the Python server can only uses a single process, and serves all files (images, stylesheets, and so on) using Python code.
-This may be fast enough for a few people, but for more than a few users you probably need to investigate the faster options below.
+This is probably fast enough for small to medium sized studios, but for many users you may need to investigate using an application server or serving static files.

 -